techenthusiasts/techenthusiasts.github.io/README.md

 ## Tech Enthusiast Page - a Jekyll powered site

-This page can be viewed here: [Tech Enthusiasts Blog][techenthusiast-page]
+This page can be viewed here: [Tech Enthusiasts Page][techenthusiast-page]

 ## Screenshots: